AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/r-html5-flyout-viewer-20-conf-attrib/r-html5-flyout-viewer-20-conf-attrib-flyoutzoomview-highlightmode.md

   </tr>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> <span class="varname"> showtime </span> </span> </p> </td>
    <td colname="col2"> <p> Sets the time (in seconds) it takes the highlight or cursor to fade in after it is activated by the user.
 Fade in is applied only on touch devices; on desktop systems it is ignored by the component. </p> <p>Fade in applies to the following UI elements: highlight frame, fixed cursor, overlay (in case <span class="codeph"> overlay </span> parameter is set to <span class="codeph"> 1 </span>).
 Flyout view animation begins only after highlight/cursor fade in animation completes.
-There is no fade out animation.
+There is no fade-out animation.
 When the user deactivates the flyout, corresponding UI elements (cursor, highlight, and overlay) hide instantly. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> onimage|free </span> </p> </td>